:

 Highland Safaris

-You could include this information on your website or within your email marketing after booking, to ensure your customers are aware of the rules and ready to come to Scotland.
+You could include ETA information on your business’s website or within your email marketing after booking.

 Suggest that they should: